bonsai-rx/docs/articles/cli.md

 > Bonsai myWorkflow.bonsai --no-editor --visualizer-layout:myLayout.bonsai.layout
 ```

-Currently, the easiest way to generate multiple layouts, for a given script, is to:
+Currently, the easiest way to generate multiple layouts for a given script is to do the following:
 - Launch a workflow with the editor;
-- Place the windows in the desired place;
+- Place the windows in the desired layout;;
 - Save the workflow.

-This will create a ```*.bonsai.layout``` file with the same name as the workflow which should then be renamed (as to prevent being overwritten) and used later.
+This will create a ```*.bonsai.layout``` file with the same name as the workflow.
+This layout file should then be renamed to prevent it from being overwritten.

 It should be noted that ```--visualizer-layout``` can be used in combination with previous flags: